superseriousbusiness/gotosocial/README.md

 ## Implementation Status

 Things are moving on the project!
-As of June 2021 you can now:
+As of July 2021 you can now:

+### Admin

 * Build and deploy GoToSocial as a binary, with automatic LetsEncrypt certificate support built-in.
+* Create, confirm, and promote users using self-documented CLI tool.

+### User

 * Connect to the running instance via Tusky or Pinafore, using email address and password (stored encrypted).
 * Post/delete posts.
 * Reply/delete replies.